ronikobrosly/misc-articles/README.md

 # misc-articles
-A collection of DS blog posts, papers, videos, links, etc that I want to keep track of.
+A collection of blog posts, papers, videos, links, etc that I want to keep track of.
 None of these are related to data team leadership (see [this repo for those links](https://github.com/ronikobrosly/awesome-data-leadership))

 Also, here are fantastic awesome lists, aggregations, etc:
 * https://github.com/kuchin/awesome-cto